Day 2 – The Test Results

 The Fall Guy

-Thanks Sam! and good luck with the jump.
+Thanks, Sam!
+And good luck with the jump.

 Thank you!

-Also a massive thank you to Debbie Bowles and my wife Jen for organising an amazing fundraising evening for me.
-A three course meal, with 120 tickets selling out in a weekend.
-Incredible!
-And thank you to everyone who has organised so many fantastic prizes to raffle off and auction too.
-I’m actually quite gutted that I’m going to be unable to bid for some. …and it doesn’t stop there.
-Family in Liverpool have organised their own for me too.
-I’m looking forward to that trip, always so much fun.
+A massive thank you to Debbie Bowles and my wife Jen for organising an amazing fundraising evening.
+A three-course meal, with 120 tickets selling out in a weekend – incredible!
+And thank you to everyone who has arranged so many fantastic prizes for the raffle and auction.
+I’m actually quite gutted that I won’t be able to bid on some of them.

 (the obligatory link)